cperacchio/cafe-web-page/README.md

-# GA JavaScript Course Final Project
+# General Assembly JavaScript Course Final Project

 This very simple webpage lets users book a reservation at a cafe and displays a map from Google Maps showing the cafe's location with a location marker.